Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: INTRODUCTION

 SMGs contain large reservoirs of molecular gas \citep[$10^{10-11}$\,M$_{\odot}$, ][]{tacconi08}, whose cooling is dominated by the rotational lines of CO, almost equally spaced by $\sim$115~GHz in the rest frame.
 Thus, the CO line detections at wavelengths beween 1~cm and 1~mm (30-300 GHz) offer the most direct measurement of their redshifts.
-However, with the exception of only three other CO redshifts measured to date \citep{daddi09a,weiss09a,Swinbank2010}, CO detections have largely been limited to SMGs whose redshifts were already known from optical spectroscopy \citep[e.g., ][]{Frayer98}, as a consequence of the small instantaneous bandwidth of typical mm-wavelength receivers.
-Z-Spec overcomes this limitation due to its large bandwidth, covering the entire 1-1.5 mm atmospheric window, allowing simultaneous observations of multiple CO lines for galaxies at redshifts $z > 0.5$.
-Although the potential of using the CO ladder for redshift determination is well known \citep[e.g., ][]{silk1997}, due to sensitivity limitations of current instruments, only large area submm surveys can provide a significant number of sources bright enough for such measurements.
+However, with the exception of only three other CO redshifts \citep{daddi09a,weiss09a,Swinbank2010}, prior to the Herschel surveys the CO detections have largely been limited to SMGs whose redshifts were already known from optical spectroscopy \citep[e.g., ][]{Frayer98}, as a consequence of the small instantaneous bandwidth of typical mm-wavelength receivers.
+This picture is rapidly changing with the advent of a new generation of instruments, such as Z-Spec \citep{naylor03}, Zpectrometer \citep{Harris2007}, and the new receivers used on interferometers such as the IRAM Plateau de Bure Interferometer (IRAM/PdBI), the Combined Array for Research in Millimeter-wave Astronomy (CARMA), and the Atacama Large Millimeter Array (ALMA).
+Z-Spec overcomes the mentioned limitations due to its large bandwidth, covering the entire 1-1.5 mm atmospheric window, which allows simultaneous observations of multiple CO lines for galaxies at redshifts $z > 0.5$.
+Although the potential of using the CO ladder for redshift determination is well known \citep[e.g., ][]{Combes1999,sanders1986}, due to sensitivity limitations of current instruments, only large area submm surveys can provide a significant number of sources bright enough for such measurements.